 SpotOn vs Invisible Fence®: Comparing Cost, Setup, Features, and More

-How Invisible Fence Works
+How Invisible Fence® Works

-How Much does Invisible Fence Cost?
+How Much Does it Cost?

-How Does Invisible Fence Installation Work?
+How Does Installation Work?

-The Invisible Fence brand and other similar systems require extensive installation.
+All buried wire dog fence systems require extensive installation.
 A trench must be dug around the perimeter of the property and a wire buried there.
 So, either you are spending hours or weekends digging or you have to hire someone to do it.
 For SpotOn Fence, you just draw a fence on a smartphone App, and you are all set.

 Difficult to Set Up